buahaha/aa-relays/README.md

 AND
 Source Channel matches OR All Channels True/False
 AND
-@here/@everyone True/False OR All Messages True/False OR Regex (Default "" To not match, further below)
+@here/@everyone True/False OR Non Mentions True/False OR Regex (Default ".^" To not match anything, further below)
 ```

 ## Regex